Disclosure:

 Shared hosting benefits people starting an online business with a personal or small blog.
 Likewise, it has its disadvantages too.

-In this section, I share some of the pros and cons of Shared hosting that you should know about.
+In this section, I share the pros and cons of Shared hosting you should know about.

 Pros of Shared Hosting.